Curriculum

 In Key Stage 4 (years 10 and 11), pupils continue to study English, maths, personal, social and health education, physical education, religious studies and science.
 They also study careers and participate in work experience.
 Pupils choose from a wide range of ‘pathways’ options courses.
 These are regularly added to according to the needs, aspirations and ambitions of the pupils.
 Pathway options for Key Stage 4 include art and design, childcare, creative craft (in school and off-site), dance, digital media, drama, hair and beauty, home cooking/professional cookery, horticulture, humanities, information and communication technology, lifeskills, music, Spanish and sport and leisure.

 In the Sixth Form (Key Stage 5 – years 12,13 and 14), students may also choose from a range of available ‘pathways’ options courses.
-Pathway options for Key Stage 5 include art and design, childcare, creative craft (in school and off-site), dance, digital media, drama, hair and beauty, home cooking/professional cookery, horticulture, humanities, information and communication technology, introduction to public services, lifeskills, music, Spanish and sport and leisure.
+Pathway options for Key Stage 5 include art and design, childcare, creative craft (in school and off-site), dance, digital media, drama, hair and beauty, home cooking/professional cookery, horticulture, humanities, information and communication technology, introduction to public services, lifeskills, music and sport and leisure.
 Students follow a personalised programme in literacy and numeracy – depending on their previous level of study and qualifications already achieved.
-They also study careers, personal, social and health education and workskills.
-Sixth Form students have a personal development afternoon every week.

 All pupils benefit from additional activities that enrich the curriculum and provide them with a wide range of learning experiences that enhance their spiritual, moral, social and cultural development.
 There are a wide variety of after-school clubs, special whole school events and many off-site visits linked to the curriculum.